Israel: Climate

 The projections of the IPCC Sixth Assessment Report show clearly the impacts of climate change on Israel even at 2 degrees of warming.

 Temperatures vary widely, especially during the winter.
 Coastal areas, such as those of Tel Aviv and Haifa, have a typical Mediterranean climate with cool, rainy winters and long, hot summers.
 The area of Beersheba and the northern Negev have a semi-arid climate with hot summers, cool winters, and fewer rainy days.
 The southern Negev and the Arabah areas have a desert climate with very hot, dry summers, and mild winters with few days of rain.
 The highest temperature of 54 °C (129 °F) was recorded in 1942 in the Tirat Zvi kibbutz.
 Mountainous regions can be windy and cold, and areas at elevation of 750 m or more (same elevation as Jerusalem) usually receive at least one snowfall each year.
 From May to September, rain is rare.

 There are four different phytogeographic regions, due to its location between the temperate and tropical zones.
 For this reason, the flora and fauna are extremely diverse.
 There are 2,867 known species of plants in Israel.
 Of these, at least 253 species are introduced and non-native.
 There are 380 Israeli nature reserves.

+Israel was the thirteenth most water-stressed country in the world in 2022.

 With scarce water resources, Israel has developed various water-saving technologies, including drip irrigation.
 The considerable sunlight available for solar energy makes Israel the leading nation in solar energy use per capita—practically every house uses solar panels for water heating.
 The Ministry of Environmental Protection has reported that climate change "will have a decisive impact on all areas of life", particularly for vulnerable populations.